pitkant/stats_shiny/README.md

 ### Run from R console

-Once the packages are installed, click the "Run App" button in the toolbar of the app.R script, or run the following command in the console:
+Once the packages are installed run the following command in the console:

 ```
 shiny::runApp()
 ```

 This will launch the Shiny app in your default web browser.

+Please make sure that your working directory is the same as the directory where `app.R` file is.
+You can check this with `getwd()` and change the directory with `setwd()`.

 ### Run from RStudio GUI